 We are interested in both entry level (out of school or even without a diploma) and more experienced developers.

-Are an international team (India, Brazil, Togo, Vietnam).
+Are an international team (India, Brazil, Togo, Tunisia, Netherlands).

 Provide good health insurance.

 Give developers a piece of time during each sprint for learning, sharing and small projects.